Solvability and uniqueness criteria for generalized Sylvester-type equations: Proof of Theorem

 with $\widehat A_{22}\in\CC^{(m-n)\times (m-n)}$ nonsingular.
 If we set $UC=\left[\begin{smallmatrix}\widehat C_1\\\widehat C_2\end{smallmatrix}\right]$, with $\widehat C_1\in\CC^{n\times n},\widehat C_2\in\CC^{(m-n)\times n}$ then, after multiplying on the left by $U$, \eqref{eqb} is equivalent to the system

 Since $\widehat A_{22}$ is nonsingular, the above system has a unique solution if and only if the first equation

 has a unique solution.

-We are now ready to relate the uniqueness of solution of \eqref{hom} to the spectral properties of the pencil $\cQ(\la)$ in the statement.
+We are now ready to relate the uniqueness of solution of \eqref{hom} to the spectral properties of the pencil $\cQ(\la)$ in the statement of the theorem.
 We perform the following left and right invertible transformations to $\cQ(\la)$:

 Set

 Then, by \eqref{product-q}, $ \det \cQ(\la)= \alpha \det \widehat\cQ(\la), $ where $\alpha=\pm(\det \widehat A_{22}\det B^\star)/(\det U\det Q^\star)$ is a nonzero constant.